hmahmud42/bc_tech_intro/docs/bc_proto_consensus_algorithm.md

 [2] Lischke, Matthias and Fabian, Benjamin.
 Analyzing the Bitcoin Network: The First Four Years. _Future Network_, 2016, Volume 8, Issue 7.

 [3] Decker, Christian and Wattenhofer, Roger.
 Information propagation in the bitcoin network.
 IEEE P2P 2013 Proceedings.
 2013, pages 1–10.

+[4] Ferdous, Md Sadek and Chowdhury, Mohammad Jabed Morshed and Hoque, Mohammad A. and Colman, Alan.
+Blockchain Consensus Algorithms: A Survey. arXiv:2001.07091. https://arxiv.org/abs/2001.07091

+[5] Garay, Juan A. and Kiayias, Aggelos and Leonardos, Nikos: Full Analysis of Nakamoto Consensus in Bounded-Delay Networks.
+IACR Cryptol. ePrint Arch.
+2020.